MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineLisCivicAddress.md

 ### -PreDirectional
 Specifies the directional attribute of the new civic address which precedes the street name.
-For example, "425 NE Smith Avenue ".
+For example, "425 NE Smith Avenue".

 ```yaml
 Type: String